Transparency and Your Home Insurance Policy

 People often wonder why earthquake deductibles are so high, frequently reaching hundreds of thousands of dollars.
 Any earthquake that causes enough damage to warrant an influx of claims regardless of a sizeable deductible could have significant effects on the solvency of an insurance provider.
 This means if the earthquake is big enough, everyone’s house gets destroyed and the insurance company could be overwhelmed with claims, leaving you homeless.
 To protect against this, earthquake deductibles are traditionally high.
 That reduces the amount the insurance provider must pay out, and spreads the risk, meaning no one loses their home.
 But what if you can’t afford your deductible?
 At Square One, we let you choose an earthquake deductible that you feel comfortable with.

 Making a claim

 You’ve complied with the requirements, you’re a master of exclusions, and you laugh in the face of deductibles.
 All that’s left now is making a successful claim.

-First things first; if crime is involved, contact the emergency services on 911.
+First things first; if crime is involved, contact the emergency services at 911.
 Then contact your insurance provider.
 They’ll assign an adjuster to your case and he/she will help you document your loss.
 At this stage it’s important to take preventative measures to stop any further damage or loss from occurring.